Pirated movie release types: Telecine

-A Telecine is a copy captured from a film print using a machine that transfers the movie from its analog reel to digital format.
+A telecine is a copy captured from a film print using a machine that transfers the movie from its analog reel to digital format.
 These were rare because telecine machines for making these prints were very costly and very large.
 However, they have recently become much more common.
 Telecine has basically the same quality as DVD, since the technique is the same as digitizing the actual film to DVD.
 However, the result is inferior since the source material is usually a lower quality copy reel.
 Telecine machines usually cause a slight left-right jitter in the picture and have inferior color levels compared to DVD.
 HDTC is used to label a High-definition video recording.

-DCP / Theatre
+DCP Rip / Theatre

-A DCP, or commonly known as a Digital Cinema Package is a file format shared from Distributor studios, to Theaters and Cinemas, that show the films.
-DCP packages are crypted by a KDM (Key Delivery Message).
-On piracy sites, some DCP files seems to be shared, most notably happening to Terrifier 3 (not officially a DCP file).
-DCP packages can be hundreds of gigabytes, as they contain the original bitrate of both audio and video.
-These releases are the best source in general for a film aside from a Blu-ray release.
+A Digital Cinema Package, often abbreviated DCP, is a set of files sent by distributors to the theaters playing the content.
+DCPs are usually encrypted using an asymmetric scheme, the distributor issues Key Delivery Messages (KDMs) to control who or what can decrypt and play anything.
+There is little evidence that releases made from decrypted DCP files actually exist, but some unencrypted and accidentally published ones do.
+DCPs usually take up hundreds of gigabytes because of the video and audio bitrates.
+Aside from Blu-ray releases, they are in general the highest quality source.